 A good sign that a lawyer is a general practice attorney is when they attempt to charge you by the hour.
 Real estate focused attorneys all take a flat fee of $2,000 to $3,000 on average at closing.

 Need an introduction to a seasoned real estate attorney?
-Contact us today for a referral!
+View our partner attorneys page.

 Accept an Offer and Negotiate a Contract